radius-project/design-notes/cli/2024-06-04-aws-irsa-support.md

 }
   ```

+  Note:
-  Note: 67DDAC18D8C44CEDCF1C9719A8E9B866 is the specific eks cluster instance.
+  67DDAC18D8C44CEDCF1C9719A8E9B866 is the specific eks cluster instance.
   The aud is the intended recipient of the token.
   The sub is the entity that the token represents.

+  Parameteres specific to cluster is in bold.

 #### Radius support